influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/joinstr.md

 weight: 301
 ---

-The `strings.joinStr()` function concatenates the elements of a string array into a single string using a specified separator.
+The `strings.joinStr()` function concatenates elements of a string array into a single string using a specified separator.

 _**Output data type:** String_